publicdomainmap/publicdomainmap.org/_pages/pilot.md

 ### Contribute

 Select ‘Contribute’ in the lower-right hand corner.
-After selecting Contribute, more detailed instructions are provided, with specific guidelines (mapping notes).
-The Project Specific Mapping Notes section gives detailed instructions on the imagery to use, how to trace specific features, and how to tag features.
-Read through these instructions.
+After selecting Contribute, the Instructions section in the left panel provides detailed notes such as which imagery to use, how to trace specific features, and how to tag features.
+Briefly review the instructions for the project.
+You will not be mapping this project as part of the pilot, but this will give you an idea of what to expect from project instructions in the future.

 ### END PRACTICE